 Option Argument Description Configure RADIUS authentication: local - RADIUS is disabled.
 Local authentication is enabled. -a local radiusLocal radius radiusLocal - RADIUS, then Local Authentication.
 RADIUS and local authentication are enabled.
 Authentication is requested from the RADIUS server first.
 If the RADIUS server does not respond or is unreachable over the network, local authentication is used. radius - RADIUS is enabled.
-Local authentication is disabled. -p1 The server name or IP address of the primary or secondary RADIUS server. -p2 NOTE: RADIUS servers use port 1812 by default to authenticate users.
-To -01 <server ip=""></server> use a different port, add a colon followed by the new port number to the end of the RADIUS server name or IP address.
-The NMC supports ports 1812, 5000 -02 to 32768. -s1 <server< td="">The shared secret between the primary or secondary RADIUS server and the</server<> The shared secret between the primary or secondary RADIUS server and the -s2 secret> NMC. -t1 -t2 <server timeout&gt;</server The time in seconds that the NMC waits for a response from the primary or secondary RADIUS server.
+Local authentication is disabled. -p1 The server name or IP address of the primary or secondary RADIUS server. -p2 <server ip=""></server> NOTE: RADIUS servers use port 1812 by default to authenticate users.
+To use a -01 <server if=""></server> different port, add a colon followed by the new port number to the end of the RADIUS -02 server name or IP address.
+The NMC supports ports 1812, 5000 to 32768. -s1 -s2 <server secret></server The shared secret between the primary or secondary RADIUS server and the NMC. -t1 <server< td="">The time in seconds that the NMC waits for a response from the primary or secondary</server<> The time in seconds that the NMC waits for a response from the primary or secondary -t2 timeout> RADIUS server.